- ICC VATICAN PROSECUTION

 On November 14, 2012 on behalf of four torture survivors, CCR and CCIJ filed a complaint against Canada with the United Nations Committee against Torture for the country’s failure to investigate and prosecute former President George W. Bush during his 2011 visit to British Columbia.
 This filing marked the first time a complaint concerning torture allegations against a high-level U.S. official has been filed with the U.N.
 Committee.

 On January 22, 2013, the UN CAT informed the plaintiffs that the complaint has been registered with the Committee, and a copy has been communicated to Canada for its response.
-Under the Committee Rules, Canada has two months to provide information and observations on the admissibility of the complaint.

 There is global support for the victims of torture under the Bush administration to seek justice and accountability.